beaglecode/php-o/README.md

 Session handling
 ----------------

-Another thing O does for you is set up sessions so they are secure by default.
+Another thing O wants to do ~~does~~ for you is set up sessions so they are secure by default.
+This behaviour is disabled by default in our fork.

 When you do `session_start()` O guarantees the following: